REALM: Reliable Expertise-Aware Language Model Fine-Tuning from Noisy Annotations: Empirical Results

 \textbf{Datasets.} We evaluate on five multiple-choice question answering benchmarks.
 For commonsense reasoning: OpenBookQA \cite{mihaylov2018obqa} (OBQA) and ARC \cite{clark2018arc}, each with four answer choices ($K{=}4$); PIQA \cite{bisk2020piqa}, a physical intuition benchmark with two choices ($K{=}2$); and RiddleSense \cite{lin2021riddlesense}, a commonsense riddle dataset with five choices ($K{=}5$).
 For biomedical reasoning: PubMedQA \cite{jin2019pubmedqa}, a yes/no/maybe question answering dataset with three choices ($K{=}3$).
 These datasets span a range of task difficulties, domain types, and answer-set sizes, making them well-suited for studying how annotation noise and expertise structure interact with model performance.
 In the multi-task setting we combine three datasets simultaneously; single-task experiments are conducted on each dataset independently.

 \textbf{Implementation Details.} We fine-tune three sizes of Flan-T5 \cite{chung2022scaling}: small (80M), base (250M), and large (780M parameters).
 All models are fine-tuned using AdamW with a cosine learning rate schedule, a model learning rate of $5{\times}10^{-5}$, a batch size of $8$, and gradient accumulation over $8$ steps, giving an effective batch size of $64$.
 Training runs for $200$ steps in all experiments.
 For REALM, the expertise scalars $\boldsymbol{\omega}$ are optimised with a separate learning rate selected from $\{0.5, 1.0\}$ based on validation performance, as the expertise parameters are low-dimensional and benefit from faster adaptation than the model parameters $\theta$.
+All experiments are run on NVIDIA A6000 GPUs.
 All results are reported as the mean and standard deviation over five random seeds.

-\textbf{Baselines.} We compare REALM against two baselines. \textit{Oracle SFT} trains on ground-truth labels and serves as an upper bound; it is never achievable in practice since true labels are unobserved during training. \textit{Noisy SFT} trains on simulated noisy labels using standard cross-entropy, ignoring annotator identity entirely.
+\textbf{Baselines.} We compare REALM against two baselines. \textit{Oracle SFT} trains on ground-truth labels and serves as an upper bound; it is never achievable in practice since true labels are unobserved during training. \textit{Noisy SFT} trains on noisy labels using standard cross-entropy, ignoring annotator identity entirely.
 This reflects the standard pipeline used in practice when annotations are aggregated without quality control.

 \textbf{Simulated Annotation.} Since we do not have access to a real multi-annotator dataset with known ground-truth expertise levels, we simulate noisy annotations using the mixture model in Equation~\ref{eq:mixture}.
 We use $N{=}3$ annotators in all experiments.
 In the single-task setting, we evaluate three annotator expertise distributions: \textbf{Dist.~\circnum{1}} ($\beta{=}[0.9, 0.1, 0.1]$), where one reliable annotator is outnumbered by two near-random ones; \textbf{Dist.~\circnum{2}} ($\beta{=}[0.9, 0.9, 0.1]$), where two reliable annotators form a majority; and \textbf{Dist.~\circnum{3}} ($\beta{=}[0.9, 0.5, 0.1]$), where expertise is spread uniformly from high to low.
 These configurations vary the proportion of reliable annotators, from a single reliable annotator (Dist.~\circnum{1}) to a majority (Dist.~\circnum{2}), allowing us to assess REALM across a wide range of annotation quality regimes.